 The implementation of type demotion distinguishes between lossy and non-lossy type conversions, and their use on the slave can be controlled by setting the

 For more information, see Attribute promotion and demotion (MySQL Cluster).

 Incompatible change in NDB API event reporting.
-Beginning with MySQL Cluster NDB 6.3.34, DDL events are no
+Beginning with MySQL Cluster NDB 6.3.34, DDL events are no longer reported on

 Eventobjects by default.
 Instead such event reporting must be enabled explicitly using the

 Event::setReport()method.
 For more information, see Event::setReport(), and The Event::EventReport Type.

+Heartbeat ordering.
 Beginning with MySQL Cluster NDB 6.3.35, it is possible to set a specific order for transmission of heartbeats between data nodes, using the

 Relaxed ndb_restore column comparison rules.
 When restoring data, ndb_restore compares the attributes of a column for equality with the definition of the column in the target table.
 However, not all of these attributes need to be the same for ndb_restore to be meaningful, safe and useful.
 Beginning with MySQL Cluster NDB 6.3.35, ndb_restore automatically ignores differences in certain column attributes which do not necessarily have to match between the version of the column in a backup and the version of that column in the MySQL Cluster to which the column data is being restored.
 These attributes include the following:

 The default value

 In such cases, ndb_restore reports any such differences to minimize any chance of user error.